scarletti-ben/notes/README.md

 # Markdown Site Builder

+Access to the site via https://scarletti-ben.github.io/notes or via repository settings

 Uses a `builder.py` python file to convert Markdown files / notes to HTML files and then generates `index.html`

 - Combines the content of `core.html` with the .html files generated in the conversion process to then build `index.html`